egandro/proxmox-cpu-affinity/README.md

 When a VM starts, the hookscript triggers the background service, which then calculates and applies the optimal CPU affinity for that VM.

+The CLI tool creates a nice heatmap SVG with realtime data.

 See [SHOWCASE.md](SHOWCASE.md) for an example session.

 Written in Go.